 Undergraduate Civil Liberties Summer Internship Funding

-An important feature of the H. Stewart Dunn Jr. Civil Liberties Project is providing students with funding for summer internships that advance civil liberties causes.
+An important feature of the H. Stewart Dunn, Jr. Civil Liberties Project is providing students with funding for summer internships that advance civil liberties causes.
 William and Mary undergraduates are encouraged to seek out low or unpaid civil liberties internship positions at organizations of their choice and apply for a Dunn Fellowship to fund their work.
 Dunn Fellowships are available for civil liberties internships of personal interest to the applicant, regardless of political affiliation or subject, so long as that organization seeks to preserve and protect civil liberties afforded Americans by the U.S. Constitution.
-Special consideration will be given to internships with organization that address civil liberties afforded by the First Amendment.
+Special consideration will be given to internships with organizations that address civil liberties afforded by the First Amendment.

 The project will fund up to 4 summer internships for William & Mary undergraduates whose internships fit the criteria above.
 Fellowships will range from $1000 to $2000 depending on student need.